 Our teaching team includes experts with broad-ranging experience and diverse research interests:

-Tim Marangon - Acting Programme Leader for the LLB Law/LLB Law with Criminology programmes and Lecturer in Law.
-He specialises in teaching tort law and has a keen interest in medical law.
+Tim Marangon - Senior Lecturer in Law, Tim specialises in teaching tort law and has a keen interest in medical law.
 Indeed, he is currently working on Chapters in a book on Medical Law, to be published by Routledge.

 Lisa Cherkassky - Senior Lecturer in Law with research interests in medical law, medical ethics, the law surrounding organ transplantation and saviour siblings, and criminal law.
 Lisa is Chief Editor of The Journal of Medical Law and Ethics.